 Another tip: Heat shielding visors for the front and rear windshields might be the easiest and cheapest way to protect your interior from the sun’s rays.
 You wouldn’t want your bum to sizzle in the car after long hours of shopping, right?
 It would also be better to install UV repelling tint for added protection.

-4. Get a trash bin.
+Get a trashbin

 Junk is called waste for a reason – it’s meant to be placed in the trash bin.
-When I say trash, I’m not referring to an ex-lover who cheated on you (well, kinda), but I actually mean candy wrappers, empty packs of chips, or toll receipts that are no longer needed.
+When I say trash, I’m not referring to an ex-lover who cheated on you (well, kinda), but I mean candy wrappers, empty packs of chips, or toll receipts that are no longer needed.
 A small trash bin can make a huge difference in maintaining the cleanliness of your space.
 Remember, a clean environment can help you achieve peace of mind.

 Clean as you go.

 Don’t forget to declutter your car.
-Get that week-old shirt and pair of socks out of your car, bring the trash bin with you, segregate the your junk, and let the community garbage collector handle it.
+Get that week-old shirt and pair of socks out of your car, bring the trash bin with you, segregate your junk, and let the community garbage collector handle it.
 Make it a daily habit.
 Believe me, you’ll see the difference.